Kiranclutch1998/Scania-APS-Failure/README.md

     bin 3 collect values for temperature T >= 0 and T < 20
     bin 4 collect values for temperature T > 20

+## Evaluation Metric

+    The primary metric to be used is Total-cost which can be represented as Total cost = 10*FP + 500*FN, where FP and FN are the number of false positives which is the and number of false negatives respectively.
+First part is the cost of unnecessary checks and the second part is the cost of missing a faulty truck.
+    We will also measure the F-Beta score with beta=2, as it gives more weightage in reducing false negatives than false positives, which is what is required as per the problem statement.

+## Business constraints

+    From the cost metric defined above, it can be understood that the cost of misclassification is very high.
+    One other constraint is that the latency should be fairly low in detecting the failure, because long delays in the detection of the failure might be disastrous.